F5-use-cases/f5-rs-docs/docs/secdevops.rst

 we will deploy the environemnt. go to the 'f5-rs-app2-prod' folder, choose the 'Full stack deployment' view and run the pipeline. go to slack to get the ip's for the bigip and the app.

+open the bigip and verify that you don't see the 'high ascii' false positive.

+verify the security policy that's attached to the VIP.